Lucifer8181/Data-Science/README.md

 # Data-Science
- 1.image-classification using cnn
+1. Image-classification using CNN.<br/>

- 2.sentiment analysis on twitter data
+2. Sentiment analysis on twitter data.